cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

     }, nil
     ```

-    The `Captured` and `Winner` information would be lost if you do not.
-More accurately, one would have to replay the transaction to find out the values.
-Better be a good citizen and make this information easily accessible.
+    The `Captured` and `Winner` information would be lost if you do not do this.
+More accurately, one would have to replay the transaction to discover the values.
+Better to be a good citizen and make this information easily accessible.

-That is all there is to it: good preparation and the use of Ignite CLI.
+This completes the move process, facilitated by good preparation and the use of Ignite CLI.

 ## Interact via the CLI

 With one game in storage and the game waiting for Bob's move, can Alice make a move?
-Take a look at the `play-move` message and which parameters it accepts:
+Look at the `play-move` message and which parameters it accepts:

 ```sh
 $ checkersd tx checkers play-move --help
 ```

-Which returns:
+This returns:

 ```
 Broadcast message playMove